 B. Jesus gives us an example to follow.
-Look at His life and what do you see?
-You see the balance of grace and truth in living color over and over again.
-Let's walk through John's Gospel to see a few examples of Jesus' interacting with people.
+When we look at His life, what do we see?
+We see the balance of grace and truth in living color over and over again.
+Let's walk through John's Gospel and consider a few examples of Jesus' interacting with people.

 1. He exhibited grace and truth towards a Pharisee (John 3).
 In John 3 a Pharisee named Nicodemus came to see Jesus.
 Remember, the Pharisees are the ones who ultimately put Jesus in their cross-hairs and instigated His murder.
 But when a Pharisee came to Jesus, what did Jesus do?
 He met with him-for that's what grace does.
-And He told him he needed to be born again-for that's the truth.
-And in the end grace and truth transformed that Pharisee into a follower of Jesus!